The Cauchy problems for Einstein metrics and parallel spinors: The Cauchy problem for Einstein metrics

-In this subsection we prove an existence and unique continuation result for Einstein metrics starting from an analytic metric and an analytic stress-energy tensor.
+Using the Cauchy-Kowalewskaya theorem, Koiso proved the following existence and unique continuation result for Einstein metrics starting from an analytic metric and an analytic stress-energy tensor satisfying the above constraints.

-\begin{theorem} Let $(M^n,g)$ be an analytic Riemannian manifold and let $W$ be an analytic symmetric endomorphism field on $M$ satisfying \eqref{e1} and \eqref{e2}.
-Then for $\e>0$, there exists a unique germ near $\{0\}\times M$ of an Einstein metric $g^\Z$ with scalar curvature $(n+1)\lambda$ of the form $g^\Z=dt^2+g_t$ on $\Z:=\rz\times M$ whose Weingarten tensor at $t=0$ is $W$. \end{theorem} \begin{proof} In equation \eqref{4.10} the only term involving partial derivatives of the metric $g_t$ along $M$ is $\Ric^{g_t}$, which is an analytic expression in $g_t$ and its first and second order derivatives along $M$ which does not involve any derivative with respect to $t$.
-Indeed, in local coordinates $x_i$ on $M$, with the usual summation convention one has
+\begin{theorem}[\cite{ko}] Let $(M^n,g)$ be an analytic Riemannian manifold and let $W$ be an analytic symmetric endomorphism field on $M$ satisfying \eqref{e1} and \eqref{e2}.
+Then for $\e>0$, there exists a unique analytic germ near $\{0\}\times M$ of an Einstein metric $g^\Z$ with scalar curvature $(n+1)\lambda$ of the form $g^\Z=dt^2+g_t$ on $\Z:=\rz\times M$, with $g_0=g$, whose Weingarten tensor at $t=0$ is $W$. \end{theorem} \begin{proof}[Sketch of proof] In equation \eqref{4.10} the only term involving partial derivatives of the metric $g_t$ along $M$ is $\Ric^{g_t}$, which is an analytic expression in $g_t$ and its first and second order derivatives along $M$ which does not involve any derivative with respect to $t$.

 The second order Cauchy-Kowalewskaya theorem (see e.g.\ \cite{dieudonne}) shows that for every $x\in M$ there exists a neighborhood $V_x\ni x$ and some $\e_x>0$ such that the Cauchy problem \eqref{4.10} with initial data